Comair Flight 5191: Lawsuits

-Families of 45 of the 47 passengers sued Comair for negligence; families of the other two victims settled with the airline before filing litigation.
+Families of 45 of the 47 passengers sued Comair for negligence; families of the other 2 victims settled with the airline before filing litigation.
 Three sample cases were to be heard on August 4, 2008, but the trial was indefinitely postponed after Comair reached a settlement with the majority of the families.
 Comair sued the airport authority over its runway signs and markings as well as the FAA, which had only one air traffic controller on duty, contrary to a memo that it had previously issued requiring two workers on overnight shifts.
 The case against the airport authority was dismissed on sovereign immunity grounds, and this ruling was upheld by the Kentucky Supreme Court on October 1, 2009.
 In Comair's case against the United States, a settlement was reached with the government agreeing to pay 22% of the liability for the crash while Comair agreed to pay the remaining 78%.

 All but one of the passengers' families settled their cases.
 After a four-day jury trial in Lexington that ended on December 7, 2009, the estate and daughters of 39‑year‑old victim Bryan Woodward were awarded compensatory damages in the amount of $7.1 million.
 Though Comair challenged this verdict as excessive, on April 2, 2010, Judge Forester overruled Comair's objections and upheld the verdict.
 The case, formally known as Hebert v.
 Comair, was set for a punitive damages jury trial on July 19, 2010.
 In that trial, a different jury was to decide whether Comair was guilty of gross negligence that was a substantial factor causing the crash and, if so, the punitive damages to assess.
 The decision to allow a jury trial was reversed in a later hearing, with the judge ruling that the company could not be punished for the "reprehensible conduct" of its pilots.

 In May 2012, Polehinke filed a lawsuit against the airport and the company that designed the runway and taxi lights.
 The estates or families of 21 of the 47 passengers filed lawsuits against Polehinke.
 In response, Polehinke's attorney, William E. Johnson, raised the possibility of contributory negligence on the part of the passengers.
 When asked by the plaintiffs' attorney David Royse, who criticized the statements, to explain what that meant, Johnson replied that the passengers "should have been aware of the dangerous conditions that existed in that there had been considerable media coverage about the necessity of improving runway conditions at the airport."

 In popular culture

 The crash was featured in the third episode of Season 21 of Mayday, also known as Air Crash Investigation.
 The episode is titled "Tragic Takeoff".
-The flight's first officer, the crash's only survivor, was later featured in a film about sole survivors of plane crashes.

-The opening skit of the 58th Primetime Emmy Awards – which aired on the same night as the plane crash – featured host Conan O'Brien getting into a plane crash similar to the TV show Lost.
-The skit was criticized and called "tasteless."